ChromeUniverse/The-Box-World/README.md

 `sudo npm install -g`

-(If that doesn"t work, you"ll have to install packages manually)
+(If that doesn't work, you'll have to install packages manually)

 `sudo npm install express -g`